 III.
 Sincerity

 It comes from a word meaning “without wax”.
 You see the real leather.
 You get the real word.
 Not something that is just waxed or just lacquered.
 That is how you ought to be.
 That is the kind of person, you ought to be.
 You ought to be a sincere person.
 Nothing hidden, no secret agendas or secret plans.
 No ulterior motives.
 No big beginning and a small ending.
 What you see, is what you get.
 Quality work.
 That is what God needs.
-That is what your CB LT Center needs.
+That is what your church needs.
 That is what your province needs.
 Quality.

 Example: I am reminded of one of my friends, probably one of my dearest friends.
 He was my discipler when I was a young person.
 And he is so pure.
 Somebody many years later came to me and he happened to mention his name.
 He did not know that I knew this man.
 And when he mentioned his name, and I said, “Oh, yes!
 Clarence.”
 “Oh, you know him?”
 “Yes, I know him.”
 He said.
 “He is such a beautiful person, and as clear as crystal.”
 Everybody that knows Clarence would say that.
 He does not want more money.
 He does not want a better job.
 He is not looking for prestige or recognition.
 He just wants to serve Jesus as good as he can.